alexandre-combeau/changepoints/README.md

 # Changepoints detection in a time series

 A central goal in time-series analysis is to identify the sequence of structural changes underlying the observed data.
 This problem has a long-standing history, with major developments since the mid-twentieth century...

+This problem presents two distinct challenges :
+  - **Single** changepoint detection, which involves identifying a change within an online data stream
+  - **Multiple** changepoints detection, which seeks to partition a fixed-length time series into homogeneous segments.

 ## Comparaison des algorithmes PELT et Optimal Partitioning en R et Rcpp